Health & Personal Support

-After receiving a $1 billion loan from the Australian Government, the ACT Government response in October 2014 through the Loose Fill Asbestos Insulation Eradication Scheme, comprising the Buyback and Demolition Programs.
+After receiving a $1 billion loan from the Australian Government, the ACT Government responded in October 2014 through the Loose Fill Asbestos Insulation Eradication Scheme, comprising the Buyback and Demolition Programs.

 The Government did not arrive at this response lightly, but after much consideration of consensus expert advice which pointed to removal of each affected houses as the only enduring solution for the community.